Gabya06/gabya06.github.io/docs/glassdoor_reviews/readme.md

-# Sentiment Analysis on glassdoor.com data science jobs
+# Sentiment Analysis of Data Science Job Reviews on Glassdoor

 ### Project Overview
-The goal of this project was to scrape some data science job reviews from glassdoor.com and analyze company reviews.
-I wanted to perform sentiment analysis to understand what users were writing, and to investigate how the number of stars given to a company related to the sentiment in the review.
+The goal of this project was to scrape data science job reviews from glassdoor.com and analyze company reviews.
+I wanted to perform **sentiment analysis** to understand what users were writing, and to investigate how the number of stars given to a company related to the sentiment in the review.

-For the complete blog, visit my page on [medium.com](https://medium.com/@gabya06/python-sentiment-analysis-using-textblob-and-vader-for-glassdoor-reviews-cc9632babb73).
+✽ For the complete blog, visit my page on [medium.com](https://medium.com/@gabya06/python-sentiment-analysis-using-textblob-and-vader-for-glassdoor-reviews-cc9632babb73). <br>
+✽ The complete jupyter notebook is on [github](https://github.com/Gabya06/sentiment_analysis_glassdoor)

 ## Table of Contents